coq/coq/doc/sphinx/language/gallina-extensions.rst

 Printing constructions in full
 ------------------------------

+.. opt:: Printing All.

 Coercions, implicit arguments, the type of pattern-matching, but also notations (see :ref:`syntaxextensionsandinterpretationscopes`) can obfuscate the behavior of some tactics (typically the tactics applying to occurrences of subterms are sensitive to the implicit arguments).
-The command

-.. cmd:: Set Printing All.

-deactivates all high-level printing features such as coercions, implicit arguments, returned type of pattern-matching, notations and various syntactic sugar for pattern-matching or record projections.
+Turning this option on deactivates all high-level printing features such as coercions, implicit arguments, returned type of pattern-matching, notations and various syntactic sugar for pattern-matching or record projections.
 Otherwise said, ``Set Printing All`` includes the effects of the commands ``Set Printing Implicit``, ``Set Printing Coercions``, ``Set Printing Synth``, ``Unset Printing Projections``, and ``Unset Printing Notations``.
-To reactivate the high-level printing features, use the command
+To reactivate the high-level printing features, use the command ``Unset Printing All``.

-.. cmd:: Unset Printing All.

 Printing universes
 ------------------

-The following command:

-.. cmd:: Set Printing Universes.
+.. opt:: Printing Universes.

-activates the display of the actual level of each occurrence of ``Type``.
+Turn this option on to activate the display of the actual level of each occurrence of ``Type``.
 See :ref:`TODO-4.1.1-sorts` for details.
 This wizard option, in combination with ``Set Printing All`` (see :ref:`printing_constructions_full`) can help to diagnose failures to unify terms apparently identical but internally different in the Calculus of Inductive Constructions.
-To reactivate the display of the actual level of the occurrences of Type, use

-.. cmd:: Unset Printing Universes.

 The constraints on the internal level of the occurrences of Type (see :ref:`TODO-4.1.1-sorts`) can be printed using the command